bruchansky/immersions/README.md

 --> “Gates” are stands that teleport visitors to another location (another stand) in your immersion.
   They are useful for large immersions (they can be up to 500x500 m2!).

 --> “Links” are stands that open external links.
-Because this is potentially very disruptive in VR mode, a countdown mechanism is developed to avoid any user mistake.

 --> “Displays” are stands that can display texts and images, and also can play a sound or perform a configurable action.